 64 Pages Posted: 6 Mar 2017 Last revised: 11 Jun 2018

 Date Written: 2016

 Sentencing disparity among similar offenders has increased at a disconcerting rate over the last decade.
-Some judges issue sentences twice as harsh as peer judges, meaning that a defendant’s sentence substantially depends on which judge is randomly assigned to a case.
+Some judges issue sentences twice as harsh as other judges on the same court, so a defendant’s sentence often depends substantially on which judge is randomly assigned to the defendant’s case.
 The old mandatory sentencing guidelines repressed disparity but only by causing unwarranted uniformity.
-The advisory guidelines swing the pendulum toward the opposite extreme, and this problem promises to grow worse as the lingering effect of the old regime continues to decrease.
+The advisory guidelines swing the pendulum toward the opposite extreme, and this problem promises to grow worse as the lingering effects of the old regime diminish.

 Suggested Citation: Suggested Citation